 If you stay with an addict, they will continue to use.
 If you stay with a narcissist they will continue to take (overt) or will punish you one day (covert) when you least expect it to protect themselves from perceived harm (paranoia).
 If you stay with the narcissistic parent you will never have a life.
 Walk away.
 If they beg you to stay, tell them you will come back when they have done some work on themselves and have healed from their anger, pain, PTSD or TBI, whatever causes their mental dysfunction.
 If they do and can prove this by showing up as an authentic person then go back.
 If they don’t; keep going.
 They will never become healthy as long as you enable (stay).
 Let go without expectations.
 Detach from the outcome.

 Don’t blame the victim.
 You and they (the narcissist) are both victims.
 You can see that you are a victim because you have self-awareness.
 They cannot.
 They are just as much in pain as you are.
 They are just as insecure as you are.
 Only, they have learned how to nurture themselves by externalizing and not putting any thought into it.
-If they put thought into their pain, they will have to feel the pain.
+If they put thought into their pain, they would have to feel the pain.
 They do not want this.
 You want it otherwise you would not wish to grow.
 You want to feel the pain otherwise you would not cry and stay in bed, isolate yourself from others, starve yourself (or feed yourself).
 You want to grow and become a healthy and more mature person.
 They do not.

 Anaïs Nin said “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.
 Life is a process of becoming, a combination of states we have to go through.
 Where people fail is that they wish to elect a state and remain in it.
 This is a kind of death.
 Living never wore one out so much as the effort not to live.
 Life is truly known only to those who suffer, lose, endure adversity and stumble from defeat to defeat.
 Perfection is static, and I am in full progress.
 Abnormal pleasures kill the taste for normal ones.”